Best Wood Burning Portable Fire Pits in 2021

 Solo Stove Bonfire Manufacturer's Overview

-The Solo Stove Bonfire really is the creme' de la creme' of portable fire pits.
+The Solo Stove Bonfire is the creme' de la creme' of portable fire pits.

 They also offer smaller Solo Stoves for backpackers and campers looking for a mini wood-burning stove.

 (Smaller versions of their wood burning camp stoves pictured below, which are designed to be used as a small wood-burning cook stove and somewhat for warmth.)

 The three smaller Solo Stoves make excellent backpacking wood stoves due to their efficiency and compact size.